gelab-uiuc/CS598-GBL/README.md

 - 6 instructor lectures: we will first review the biology & generative model basics.
 See schedule
 - 1 project brainstorming session
 - 13 paper-reading lectures: we will select 13 research sub-topics and reading lists for students to read, present, and discuss, covering the following topics:
-    - Language models for biomedicine
+    - Large Language models (LLM) for biomedicine
     - Generative models for chemical molecules
     - Generative models for protein folding and design
-    - Complex-based design with generative models: Structure-based drug design, peptide, antibody, enzyme, and molecular docking
+    - RL-finetuning of generative models
-    - RLHF/conditional generation/Guidance
+    - Agentic AI for science and automated discovery
 - mid-term and final presentations

 ### Grading Policy